wazuh/wazuh-documentation/source/user-manual/registering/command-line-registration.rst

 .. warning::

   Terminal history will keep the generated agent key when using the ``manage_agents`` utility.
-Consider disabling it beforehand, cleaning it afterwards or using another registration method.
+Consider disabling it beforehand, cleaning it afterward, or using another registration method.

 The Wazuh agent's key extraction from the Wazuh manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^